NeoxzAI/deepspeech-docs/README.md

 ## Configuring the paths

-We need to create a symbolic link, for this example let's supose that we cloned into `D:\cloned` and now the structure looks like:
+We need to create a symbolic link, for this example let's suppose that we cloned into `D:\cloned` and now the structure looks like:

     .
     ├── D:\